devtyr/trello-releasenotes/README.md

 	{{/data}}

 As you are able to configure the used templates within `settings.json` you can add new templates easily.
 Otherwise feel free to change the existing ones.

+This is the available structure for templating:

+	{
+		"header": "",
+		"product": "",
+		"version": "",
+		"version_number": "",
+		"generated": "",
+		"date": "",
+		"subheader": "",
+		"data":
+			[
+				{
+					"name": "",
+					"labels": "",
+					"link": "",
+					"releasenotes":
+						[
+							{ "singleNote": "" }
+						]
+				}
+			]
+	}

+`data` is an array of all found cards. `releasenotes` is an array of all release notes found for the card.

 ## Upcoming Features